anindyasarkarIITH/PSRL_VAS/README.md

 In order to test MPS-VAS in different settings, follow the exact same modification instructions as mentioned above for the training part.
 Note that, the provided code is used to test MPS-VAS in **uniform query cost** setting, where, we assign the cost budget in line 56.
 In order to test VAS in **distance based query cost** setting, assign the cost budget in line 85 and uncomment the lines from 120 to 130.

-We provide the trained MPS-VAS policy model parameters for each settings in the following Google Drive folder link:
+We provide the trained policy model parameters (including MPS-VAS framework, PSVAS framework, and Multi-query framework) for each settings in the following Google Drive folder link:

 For example, the trained MPS-VAS policy model parameters when trained with large vehicle as target and number of grids as 36 is saved in files named as model_vas_dota36_lv_adapt_F_meta_pred (to store the weights for prediction module) and model_vas_dota36_lv_adapt_F_meta_search (to store the weights for search module).